Susmitha-7/problems-solved/README.md

 * on the borders (first and last rows, first and last columns),
 * along the main diagonal (i == j),
 * along the anti-diagonal (i + j == n + 1).

-Similarly, for n = 4 and n = 6, the program prints 4x4 and 6x6 grids, following the same pattern.